loomio/loomio-docs/en/src/policy/subscriptions/pricing_faq.md

 Our regional services loomio.eu run on Amazon Web Services in the Netherlands, and loomio.nz on Amazon Web Services in Australia.

 ### Why should we trust Loomio?
-We've been in business for more than 9 years.
+We've been in business for more than 10 years.
 We have great relationships with our customers.
 We're run by a worker-owned cooperative - which means the people who create Loomio also have ownership in it.

-We work with investors who support our social mission, and are committed to ensuring we provide the highest level of privacy and protection for our customer’s data.
+We work with people who support our social mission, and are committed to ensuring we provide the highest level of privacy and protection for our customer’s data.

 Our software is open source, which means anyone can download and read the code.